jwgsim/Master-Thesis-Research-Archive/Addendum C. Permission and access./README.md

-Ad C. Permission and access.
+Addendum C. Permission and access.

 The student - J.W.G.
 Simons - has been responsible for preparing the contents of this research archive package.
 The supervisor - dr. A.G.J. van de Schoot - has been responsible for storing the contents of this the research archive